raygun101/MarkupKit/README.md

 </LMRowView>
 ```

-In iOS 10 and earlier, the default spacing value is 8.
+In iOS 10, the default spacing value is 8.
 In iOS 11 and later, the system default is used.

 Additionally, MarkupKit adds the following properties to `UIView`, which can be used to create spacing on a per-subview basis: